-Intangible assets decreased from approximately RMB127.5 million as at 31 December 2022 to approximately RMB107.1 million as at 31 December 2023.
-The decrease was mainly due to amortisation and depreciation for the year with aggregate amount of approximately RMB16.3 million and written off of customer relationships amounted to approximately RMB6.5 million resulted from disposal of a subsidiary.
+Intangible assets decreased from approximately RMB107.1 million as at 31 December 2023 to approximately RMB92.2 million as at 31 December 2024.
+The decrease was mainly due to amortisation and depreciation for the year with aggregate amount of approximately RMB15.1 million.